Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-\paragraph{Robust Integration-Based Filtering Score} The default selector for SSPT-Iter employs a \textit{living-room dominance score}, directly aligned with the foundational architectural rule that ``the living room should function as the integration core of the residence.''
-From the oracle-aggregated CSV reports, we extract the following for each layout: (i) the living-room mean integration $\mu_L$ (mapped as type 0 in our functional taxonomy), (ii) a collection of other room-type mean integrations $\{\mu_j\}$ representing all other functional types present in the specific plan, and (iii) foundational validity attributes such as \texttt{total\_rooms}, \texttt{total\_area}, and the living-room area share ($\rho_L$).
+\paragraph{Robust Integration-Based Filtering Score} The default selector for SSPT-Iter employs a living-room dominance score, directly aligned with the foundational architectural rule that ``the living room should function as the integration core of the residence.''
+This score is not a generic validity score; it is built from SSIO's room-level integration aggregation.
+Its core term $z(\mathbf{x}_0)$ measures the robust advantage of the living-room mean integration $\mu_{\mathrm{Living}}$ over the set of other functional-type mean integrations $\{\mu_j\}$ in the same plan, and the final top-$K$ ranking score $s(\mathbf{x}_0)$ combines this advantage with basic validity penalties $P(\mathbf{x}_0)$.
+Specifically, from the SSIO aggregation, we extract the following for each layout: (i) the living-room mean integration $\mu_{\mathrm{Living}}$, (ii) a collection of other room-type mean integrations $\{\mu_j\}$ representing all other functional types present in the specific plan, and (iii) foundational validity attributes, including the room count, total area, and the living-room area share ($\rho_L$).

 Given the high variance and potential for extreme structural outliers in generated spatial systems, standard z-score normalization is inadequate.
 Therefore, we define a robust standardized advantage term utilizing the median and the Median Absolute Deviation (MAD):